Skip to content

 Parameterized Routes

-Parameterized routes capture path segments and make them available via r.PathValue():
+Parameterized routes capture a single path segment and make it available via r.PathValue():

 go